Ranjan4Kumar/CSS_File/README.md

 Under this box model, the border thickness and padding are added to the overall dimensions of the box.
 This makes it difficult to accurately size a box.
 Over time, this can also make all of a web page’s content difficult to position and manage.

 In this brief lesson, you’ll learn how to use a different technique that avoids this problem altogether.

+                  Foreground vs Background
+Before discussing the specifics of color, it’s important to make two distinctions about color.
+Color can affect the following design aspects:

+The foreground color
+The background color
+Foreground color is the color that an element appears in.
+For example, when a heading is styled to appear green, the foreground color of the heading has been styled.

+Conversely, when a heading is styled so that its background appears yellow, the background color of the heading has been styled

+In CSS, these two design aspects can be styled with the following two properties:

+color - this property styles an element’s foreground color. background-color - this property styles an element’s background color. h1 {
+  color: red;
+  background-color: blue;
+}
+In the example above, the text of the heading will appear in red, and the background of the heading will appear blue.

+Hue, Saturation, and Lightness
+The RGB color scheme is convenient because it’s very close to how computers represent colors internally.
+There’s another equally powerful system in CSS called the hue-saturation-lightness color scheme, abbreviated as HSL.

+The syntax for HSL is similar to the decimal form of RGB, though it differs in important ways.
+The first number represents the degree of the hue, and can be between 0 and 360.
+The second and third numbers are percentages representing saturation and lightness respectively.
+Here is an example:

+color: hsl(120, 60%, 70%);
+Hue is the first number.
+It refers to an angle on a color wheel.
+Red is 0 degrees, Green is 120 degrees, Blue is 240 degrees, and then back to Red at 360.
+You can see an example of a color wheel below.

+Opacity and Alpha

+All of the colors we’ve seen so far have been opaque, or non-transparent.
+When we overlap two opaque elements, nothing from the bottom element shows through the top element.
+In this exercise, we’ll change the opacity, or the amount of transparency, of some colors so that some or all of the bottom elements are visible through a covering element.

+To use opacity in the HSL color scheme, use hsla instead of hsl, and four values instead of three.
+For example:

+color: hsla(34, 100%, 50%, 0.1);
+The first three values work the same as hsl.
+The fourth value (which we have not seen before) is the alpha.
+This last value is sometimes called opacity.

+Alpha is a decimal number from zero to one.
+If alpha is zero, the color will be completely transparent.
+If alpha is one, the color will be opaque.
+The value for half-transparent would be 0.5.

+You can think of the alpha value as, “the amount of the background to mix with the foreground”.
+When a color’s alpha is below one, any color behind it will be blended in.
+The blending happens for each pixel; no blurring occurs.

+The RGB color scheme has a similar syntax for opacity, rgba.
+Again, the first three values work the same as rgb and the last value is the alpha.
+Here’s an example:

+color: rgba(234, 45, 98, 0.33);
+A little unconventional, but still worth mentioning is how hex colors can also have an alpha value.
+By adding a two-digit hexadecimal value to the end of the six-digit representation (#52BC8280), or a one-digit hexadecimal value to the end of the three-digit representation (#F003), you can change the opacity of a hexadecimal color.
+Hex opacity ranges from 00 (transparent) to FF (opaque).

+Alpha can only be used with HSL, RGB, and hex colors; we cannot add the alpha value to name colors like green.

+There is, however, a named color keyword for zero opacity, transparent.
+It’s equivalent to rgba(0, 0, 0, 0), and it’s used like any other color keyword:

+color: transparent;